raspberrypilearning/flip-treat-webcards/en/step_3.md

 --- task ---

-The `card` class has been created for you in `style.css` and sets the width, height, and border of the card.
+The `card` class has been created for you in `style.css`.
+The `card` class sets the width, height, and border of the card.

 Add `<div></div>` tags around your current Lapis Sarawak code with the CSS class `card`.